 A Pre-Delivery Inspection (PDI) is a crucial step for homebuyers in Ontario when purchasing a newly built home or condominium.
 It is the inspection that takes place just before you take possession of the property, allowing you to ensure that the builder has completed the home or condo according to the agreed-upon specifications, quality standards, and local building codes.
 Whether … Read More

-The Importance of Permits
+The Importance of Permits in Toronto

 In Ontario, permits are a crucial aspect of property purchases, especially if you plan to renovate, build, or make other significant changes to your new property.
 Understanding how permits can affect your property purchase is important for both buyers and investors to avoid unexpected costs, delays, or legal issues down the road.
 Whether you are located in Toronto, Vaughan or … Read More